Prosecutors say West Philly teen tested bombs, researched LGBTQ parades

 JACK TOMCZUK

-A West Philadelphia teenager was an aspiring bomb-maker who planned to travel to Syria to join a terrorist organization and considered attacking local LGBTQ parades and events, prosecutors said Wednesday.
+A West Philadelphia teenager was an aspiring bomb-maker who planned to travel to Syria to join a terrorist organization and considered attacking local LGBTQ parades and events, prosecutors said Wednesday, Sept.
+18.

 Federal agents arrested Muhyyee-Ud-din Abdul-Rahman more than a year ago, when he was 17 years old.
 At the time, authorities provided few details about the investigation.
-The District Attorney’s Office provided an update this week after a judge agreed with prosecutors that the case should be moved to adult court.
+The District Attorney’s Office provided an update last week after a judge agreed with prosecutors that the case should be moved to adult court.

 “The defendant, who had a scholarship to attend college as a wrestler, decided that he wanted to become a bomb-maker,” First Assistant District Attorney Robert Listenbee said at a news conference.